-Florida is a state in the Southeastern United States, bordering the Gulf of Mexico and the Atlantic Ocean.
-Its peninsula gives it the longest coastline in the contiguous US.
-With a population exceeding 23 million, it's the third-most populous state and ranks seventh in population density.
-Spanning 65,758 square miles, it is the 22nd largest in area.
+Florida, a southeastern U.S. state, is a peninsula between the Gulf of Mexico and the Atlantic Ocean.
+It boasts the longest coastline in the contiguous United States, at 1,350 miles.
+With over 23 million residents, it is the third-most populous state.
+Florida covers 65,758 square miles, making it the 22nd largest state.
 The Miami metropolitan area, including Miami, Fort Lauderdale, and West Palm Beach, is the largest, while Jacksonville is the most populous city.
-Other major population centers include Tampa Bay, Orlando, Cape Coral, and Tallahassee, the state capital.
+Other major centers include Tampa Bay, Orlando, Cape Coral, and Tallahassee, the capital.

-In 1905, the State University System of Florida was founded.
+The State University System of Florida was founded in 1905.

-Beginning in 1910, many African Americans migrated from Florida to northern cities in the Great Migration, in response to segregation, disfranchisement, and agricultural depression.
+Beginning in 1910, many African Americans migrated from Florida to northern cities due to segregation, disfranchisement, and agricultural depression.

-In 1925, the Seaboard Air Line extended its freight and passenger service to West Palm Beach, breaking the FEC's southeast Florida monopoly.
+In 1925, the Seaboard Air Line broke the FEC's southeast Florida monopoly and extended its freight and passenger service to West Palm Beach.

 In 1939, Florida was described as "still very largely an empty State."